RalphMcDougall/RalphMcDougall.github.io/_projects/edesign314.md

 Please contact me personally if you would like more information.

 In 2021 each student was tasked with designing and assembling a simple arcade game system with an 8x8 LED Dot Matrix screen.
+The demo of my project can be seen by clicking on the image below.
 <p align="center">
   <a href="https://www.youtube.com/watch?v=BKrlAPijWV8">
     <img src="https://img.youtube.com/vi/BKrlAPijWV8/0.jpg">